inre/rust-mq/README.md

 # Client

-The client has some dignity:
+The client has the following functionality:

 * QoS 0, QoS 1, QoS 2 publish/subscribe
 * Last Will message